 Creating billings statements regularly and consistently can help your office to maintain steady cash flow, by prompting patients to pay outstanding balances more quickly.
 Use the features in Dentrix to help make this process quicker and easier.

-For additional information, see the following articles:
+For additional information about generating billing statements, see the following articles:

 For more tips designed for office managers, subscribe to the Dentrix Office Manager blog at thedentrixofficemanager.blogspot.com.